leibatt/crossfilter-benchmark-public/README.md

+# Crossfilter Benchmark
 This repository contains the code needed to run the Crossfilter Benchmark.
-All materials associated with the Crossfilter Benchmark project, including data, Docker environment, and detailed instructions are available on our (OSF repository page)[https://osf.io/9xerb/].
+All materials associated with the Crossfilter Benchmark project, including datasets, Docker environment, and detailed instructions are available on our [OSF repository page](https://osf.io/9xerb/).

-More details on how to run IDEBench itself are available on the (IDEBench GitHub wiki)[https://github.com/IDEBench/IDEBench-public/wiki].
+More details on how to run IDEBench itself are available on the [IDEBench GitHub wiki](https://github.com/IDEBench/IDEBench-public/wiki).

 ## License (from the original IDEBench project)
 MIT

 ## Cite
-Users of the crossfilter benchmark are requested to use the following BibTeX reference for our SIGMOD 2020 paper:
+Users of the Crossfilter Benchmark are requested to use the following BibTeX reference for our SIGMOD 2020 paper:
 ```
 @inproceedings{battle2020database,
   author = {Battle, Leilani and Eichmann, Philipp and Angelini, Marco and Catarci, Tiziana and Santucci, Giuseppe and Zheng, Yukun and Binnig, Carsten and Fekete, Jean-Daniel and Moritz, Dominik},